-When posting your salon news, special offers and latest promotions on social media, one way to ensure that you reach a lively, chatty audience is to use hashtags.
+When posting salon news, special offers and latest promotions on social media, one way to ensure that you reach a lively, chatty audience is to use hashtags.
 In fact, we have quite a few salon or spa hashtag ideas right here.
-But hashtags can be a touchy subject: some people hate them while others love them a little too much.
-What if you were to create a unique branded hashtag?
-Well, there are a few areas of salon & spa hashtag etiquette that you should remember.
-Even the most innocent post can turn into an embarrassment!
+But hashtags can be a touchy subject: there are a few etiquette rules that you should remember, because even the most innocent post can turn into an embarrassment!

 Salon & Spa Hashtag Etiquette

 Creating Your Own Branded Salon Or Spa Hashtag

 A branded hashtag could refer to your business or a special event you’re putting together.
 It could be as simple as your company’s name or tagline.
 This kind of hashtag is designed to promote themes and campaigns to your followers.

 Not that you absolutely have to, but it makes it easier for people to read and understand the meaning of your hashtag.